-Initially, there were concerns about how this program would impact the traditional music programs-that is, band, choir, orchestra and even guitar-but over time, it has been noted that the vast majority of those students who chose to enroll in mariachi programs were students who were not participating in the music education program prior to signing up for mariachi.
+Initially, there were concerns about how this program would impact the traditional music programs-i.e. band, choir, orchestra and even guitar-but over time, it has been noted that the vast majority of those students who chose to enroll in mariachi programs were students who were not participating in the music education program prior to signing up for mariachi.
 Similar to the guitar movement, mariachi adds to the number of students involved in music-making.
 In other words, these are not students who were taken from other music courses.
 These are students who are new to music education and in most cases, new to the entire concept of school engagement.
 The students who choose to participate in mariachi are often the "invisible" students who long to be involved in something at school that speaks to them personally but have yet to discover that opportunity.

-"Maria's" story: A vignette and personal story
+Maria's Story: A Vignette and Personal Story

 In the spring of 2003, I found myself in the front seat of a school bus riding from the Reno-Tahoe International Airport to the Nevada state capital of Carson City.
-It was Arts Advocacy Day in the legislature and as the Clark County School District's (Las Vegas) coordinator of Secondary Fine Arts, it was my privilege to accompany 12 mariachi students and their director from Rancho High School to the Arts Advocacy Luncheon where they were scheduled to perform for Nevada's arts advocates and members of the state legislature.
-We had all flown together from Las Vegas that morning and in that short, 1-hour flight, the majority of the students experienced their very first encounter with air travel.
-On the trip to Carson City, I was inspired by a young girl (we will call her "Maria") who described her experiences with mariachi at her school.
-The CCSD had implemented the standards-based, in-school mariachi program that previous fall and she effervesced as she explained how her extended family was so happy that she was playing such a variety of traditional mariachi songs that they knew and how, on a personal level, this particular genre of music had become so rewarding for her to learn and perform.
+It was Arts Advocacy Day in the legislature and as the Clark County School District's (Las Vegas) Coordinator of Secondary Fine Arts, it was my privilege to accompany twelve (12) mariachi students and their director from Rancho High School to the Arts Advocacy Luncheon where they were scheduled to perform for Nevada's arts advocates and members of the state legislature.
+We had all flown together from Las Vegas that morning and in that short, one-hour flight, the majority of the students experienced their very first encounter with air travel.
+On the trip to Carson City, I was inspired by Maria's comments about her experiences with mariachi at her school.
+The CCSD had implemented the standards-based, in-school mariachi program that previous fall and she effervesced as she explained how her extended family was so happy that she was playing such a variety of traditional mariachi songs that they knew and how this particular genre of music was so rewarding for her to learn and perform personally.

 As she spoke so passionately, the idea popped into my head that in addition to the ensemble's performance, it would be wonderful if Maria could also impart her passion for her mariachi program to the arts advocates and legislators who would be in attendance at the luncheon.
-If they could just hear her speak with this same enthusiasm, then surely the performance will have served a dual purpose-not only to perform but also to inform and there is no better way to inform others about the benefits of music education than to hear it directly from the students, especially in the way that I just knew that Maria could deliver.
+If they could just hear her speak with this same enthusiasm then surely, the performance will have served a dual purpose - not only to perform but also to inform and there is no better way to inform others about the benefits of music education than to hear it directly from the students, especially in the way that I just knew that Maria could deliver.